cgwire/kitsu/docs/publisher/README.md

   - coming soon

-## Publishing a Preview with the Kitsu Publisher
+## Publishing Previews with the Kitsu Publisher

 You must first have the Kitsu publisher and the plugin installed on your computer.

-## Consult your To-Do List
+## Consult Your To-Do List

 Log in to the Kitsu Publisher using your Kitsu credentials.
 You will see your to-do list with similar options as in Kitsu.